PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 Let's create your first contract in [Solidity](https://docs.soliditylang.org/en/v0.8.0/) :rocket:
 > 💡 You can use the online IDE [Remix](https://remix.ethereum.org/) which is really useful to develop contracts for the Ethereum blockchain.

-Your objectif is to create a contract named `WallOfFame`:
+Your objective is to create a contract named `WallOfFame`:
-- It should have function to register a new warrior (storing both his address and a preudo given as parameter)
+- It should have function to register a new warrior (storing both his address and a pseudo given as parameter)
 - Another function should return a list with the pseudos of registered warriors

 > Since you have access to the address that calls your contract, you can also add a check to avoid registering the same address multiple times with different pseudos 😉